Chen-Abudi/re-math/README.md

 # 🧮 re-math

-This is my journey of re-learning mathematics from the ground up to expertise, for strengthening logic as a Software Engineer and future AI/ML work.
+This is my journey of re-learning math from the ground up to expertise, for sharping logic as a Software Engineer and future AI/ML work.

+## Intro

-> My journey of re-learning mathematics from the ground up to mastery, to sharpen logical thinking as a Software Engineer and prepare for future AI/ML work.
+I'm re-learning mathematics from the ground up to strengthen my logical thinking, problem-solving abilities, as foundation for software engineering and future AI/ML work.
-> It'll be documented with notes, problem-solving, and practice in a math notebook and here in this repo.
+This repository documents my journey with notes, exercises, problem-solving, solutions, explanations, practice in a math notebook, and progress tracking.

 ---